The Cutting Edge of Power Scaling Technology from the Inventors of Power Scaling

 Second, these bias supplies lack enough voltage range to properly control all samples of tube that may be plugged into the amp.
 Resistively derived bias supplies can have this range, but will lack the current needed for a bias regulator.
 Decreasing the series resistance creates a high amount of waste heat, and the bias regulator could be damaged by excess voltage to its input.
 Capacitively coupled bias supplies are inherently limited in both their voltage range and current output.

-So, unfortunately most fixed biased amps will also require RBX Raw Bias Auxiliary Supply to attain proper performance from the SV1 or SV-TT Power Scale kits.
+So, unfortunately most fixed biased amps will also require RBX Raw Bias Auxiliary Supply to attain proper performance from the SV1 Power Scale kit.
 The very earliest Power Scaling kits included RBX along with a BMK Bias Mod Kit, but these add-ons are not required to achieve Power Scaling, nor are they universally missing or required with newer amps, so the kits were separated so that installers could buy only the parts they needed.
 This also made the basic Power Scaling kit much less expensive.